Developing Faster Lookups – Part 2 – How to build a faster VBA Lookup

 The problem with Range.ID is that it does not persist in a saved workbook (actually not sure I have tried it in an xlsx file).
 The FLOOKUP trick is the only way I use it, but there must be other uses for it.

-4. Jim Cone Says:
+4. Jim Cone says:

 Charles,